Is slime a touchy object? It’s squishy, oozy and fun to play with!

 There is even a natural version of slime in the form of mucus (snot and boogers).

 Solid?
 Liquid?
-What is Slime?
+What is the Science of Slime?

 Instead of free-flowing, the molecules have now become tangled and create what we call slime.

 Slime is neither a solid nor a liquid.
 Instead, scientists call this substance a non-Newtonian fluid.
-Which means if you let slime ooze through your fingers, it flows like a thick liquid.
+This classification means if you let slime ooze through your fingers, it flows like a thick liquid.
 When you squeeze a non-Newtonian fluid, it feels hard, like a wet solid.
 This is because squeezing the particles in the slime makes it hard for them to slide against each other.

 Make your own slime!